baconcheese113/sbml-linter/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repo/sbml-linter).
+Please open an issue or submit a pull request.

-## License

-This extension is licensed under the MIT License.
-See the LICENSE file for details.